CodeAssociate/CA.Blocks.DataAccess/docs/index.md

 📦 [Package Reference](packages.md) — A complete list of all NuGet packages and extensions.

-⚙️ Configuration & DI Options — Connection strings, lifetime options, and extensions.
-(Coming Soon)
+⚙️ [Configuration & DI Options](getting-started/dependency-injection.md) — Connection strings, lifetime options, and extensions.

 🧪 Unit Testing Guide — How to mock repositories and write fast unit tests.
 (Coming Soon)